cn-xcpc-tools/printing-persist-for-domjudge/README.md

 # Persisting Printing in DOMjudge database

-Files are placed in `$INSTALLPATH/domserver/webapp/src/DOMJudgeBundle`.
+For 7.0.x, Files in `DOMJudgeBundle` are placed in `$INSTALLPATH/domserver/webapp/src/DOMJudgeBundle`.
+If some file is existed there initially, please check the difference between those and 7.0.1 manually.

+For 7.1.1, Files in `App-7.1.1` are placed in `$INSTALLPATH/domserver/webapp/`.
+You can replace files arbitrarily.

-If some file is existed there, please check the difference manually.
-After modifying an exisiting DOMjudge install, you may need to `rm -rf $INSTALLPATH/domserver/webapp/var/cache/prod`.
+After modifying an existing DOMjudge install, you may need to `rm -rf $INSTALLPATH/domserver/webapp/var/cache/prod`.

 Such a piece of SQL should be executed first.